 With more than 150 stores and services Woodgrove Centre is the largest shopping mall in central Vancouver Island.
 Featuring the Bay, Wal-Mart, Winners, Chapters, Toys R Us, Sport Check, Pier 1 Imports, White Spot and many more, there's something for everyone.

 Menus and explicit driving instructions are available from your hosts at Amberwood.

-Voted the best Pub food on Vancouver Island, the Crow & Gate is a real English pub in a country setting, with baron of beefs, burgers, ploughman’s plates, great salads and fabulous home-made desserts.
+Voted the best Pub food on Vancouver Island (by Times-Colonist newspaper readers), the Crow & Gate is a real English pub in a country setting, with baron of beefs, burgers, ploughman's plates, great salads and fabulous home-made desserts.
+Open 7 days a week from 11 am to 10 pm.
 Fast service, and reasonable prices.
-During the summer, eat outside at picnic tables and ducks wandering around.
+During the summer, eat outside at picnic tables with residen ducks wandering around.
 During the winter eat inside by the fireplace.

 An authentic Mexican restaurant in downtown Nanaimo - you will be full when you leave!
 Great margaritas - not too strong - and you must try the halibut ceviche appetizer.
 Fast service, and very reasonable prices.

 The Mahle House offers fine dining in the country.
 An excellent choice for a special occasion - check out the menu on their website.
 Open from Wednesday to Sunday for dinner only, their menu changes weekly to take advantage of the freshest local produce.
 Highly recommended!